knightsUCF/CarRacing/Log.md

+# Perhaps use Pyramids

+Perhaps use those desert pyramids, or probably not.
+Too out there.

 # Show a Dragon or some other Fantastical Creature once in a Long Time

 Like Sim City, who showed the Loch Ness if you played a lot, do that also.
 Show some kind of creature if the player plays for a very long time.
 A type of Easter Egg.